jeremiak/jeremiak.com/_posts/2024-04-13-block-bots-netlify-edge-functions.md

 There is the `robots.txt` file that's supposed to let website authors declare which bots can crawl the site for content but it depends on the bot authors actually caring - which they probably don't.

 The next best thing is to try and shut off access on the server side, where we have control.
-Ethan used the `User-Agent` HTTP header's value to determine if the requester was a bot and then, if it was, he just doesn't return the content.
+Ethan used an `.htaccesss` file and the `User-Agent` HTTP header's value to determine if the requester was a bot and then, if it was, he just doesn't return the content.

 Cool!